 Finally, NIST 800-53 promotes a level of independence, saying you should assess all your data and rank the most delicate pieces, thereby bolstering your internal security program.

-As you can see, NIST SP 800-53 promotes many wonderful benefits for your internal security and data program.
+With over 900 extensive compliance requirements, NIST SP 800-53 promotes many cyber benefits for your internal security and data program.
 By choosing to comply with NIST SP 800-53, you can bolster your intelligence and make other compliance issues easier to achieve.

-Apptega provides software that can help you build, manage and report your cybersecurity program based on NIST 800-53 or 12+ other standards.
-Apptega helps to simplify the complexity of NIST 800-53, eliminate spreadsheets and help you document and report on an organization’s change and configuration management as part of its overall plan.
+Apptega's cybersecurity framework software can help you build, manage and report your cybersecurity program based on NIST 800-53 or 12+ other standards.
+We help you simplify the complexity of NIST 800-53, eliminate spreadsheets and help you document and report on an organization’s change and configuration management as part of its overall plan.
 Plus, with Apptega's Harmony you can see how your NIST 800-53 controls overlap other frameworks you are required to follow like ISO 27001, SOC 2, PCI, NIST, HIPAA, GDPR, CCPA and more.